 3. Use Fewer Fields

 Do you really need to know your potential subscriber’s home address, phone number, and/or favorite color?
 It may be useful data to you, but is it critical?
-Convenience has a lot to do with list growth, so if your form feels like 20 questions it’s time to strategize on how you can slim down your sign up form in order to fatten your subscription list.
+Convenience has a lot to do with list growth, so if your form feels like 20 questions, it’s time to slim down your sign up form to fatten your subscription list.

 Finally, keep in mind the user experience of your form.
-If you’re asking for more than just name and email, you might want to get an outside reviewer to double check that your form is clear and easy to follow, otherwise you may end up losing potential customers due to confusion and/or frustration.
+If you ask for more than just name and email, get an outside reviewer to double-check that your form is clear and easy to follow.
+Otherwise you may end up losing potential customers due to confusion and/or frustration.
 The folks at Expedia, for example, found out they were losing $12 million dollars a year all because of one form field.
 Check out their story here.

 back to top